sayanarijit/sqla-fancy-core/README.md

 ## Fancy Engine Wrappers

 `sqla-fancy-core` provides `fancy` engine wrappers that simplify database interactions by automatically managing connections and transactions.
-The `fancy` function wraps a SQLAlchemy `Engine` or `AsyncEngine` and returns a wrapper object with two primary methods:
+The `fancy` function wraps a SQLAlchemy `Engine` or `AsyncEngine` and returns a wrapper object with the following methods:

 - `x(conn, query)`: Executes a query.
 It uses the provided `conn` if available, otherwise it creates a new connection.
 - `tx(conn, query)`: Executes a query within a transaction.
-It uses the provided `conn` if available, otherwise it creates a new connection and begins a transaction.
+It uses the provided `conn` if available, otherwise it tries to use the atomic context if within one, else creates a new connection and begins a transaction.
+- `atomic()`: A context manager for grouping multiple operations in a single transaction scope.
+- `ax(query)`: Executes a query using the connection from the active `atomic()` context.
+Raises `AtomicContextError` if called outside an `atomic()` block.
+- `atx(query)`: Executes a query inside a transaction automatically.
+If already inside `atomic()`, it reuses the same connection and transaction; otherwise it opens a new transaction just for this call.

 This is particularly useful for writing connection-agnostic query functions.

+### Basic Examples

 **Sync Example:**